beameio/beame-sdk/README.md

 ## Getting Started - Windows

 Before running `npm install -g beame-sdk` please make sure you have OpenSSL installed in `C:\OpenSSL-Win64` .
-One of the possible ways of installing OpenSSL is described below (Install Visual C++ Build Tools and Python 2.7, Upgrade NPM, Install Perl, Install OpenSSL).
+If you you already have OpenSSL installed at that location, skip the instructions below and just issue `npm install -g beame-sdk`.
+If you don't have OpenSSL in `C:\OpenSSL-Win64`, one of the possible ways of installing OpenSSL is described below (Install Visual C++ Build Tools and Python 2.7, Upgrade NPM, Install Perl, Install OpenSSL).
 The procedure was tested on Microsoft Windows Server 2012 R2 Standard and Windows 10.
+We recommend to use your “Windows PowerShell” and run it with administrator rights for the following commands:

 ### Install Visual C++ Build Tools and Python 2.7